cdktf/cdktf-provider-google/docs/dataGoogleCloudRunService.go.md

 - *Type:* *string

-Name must be unique within a namespace, within a Cloud Run region.
+Name must be unique within a Google Cloud project and region.

 Is required when creating resources.
 Name is primarily intended for creation idempotence and configuration definition.
 Cannot be updated.